 No. While operating a business out of a cheap self storage unit may seem like a brilliant cost-saving measure, there are several liability issues that prevent you from doing so.

 Plus, don’t you think you’d miss fresh air?
-It’s worth mentioning that Uncle Bob’s Self Storage actually rents office and warehouse space, if you’re interested, but that is up to you.
+It’s worth mentioning that Life Storage Storage actually rents office and warehouse space, if you’re interested, but that is up to you.

 Good luck in the t-shirt business — and in case you feel generous, I wear a size small!